-With a slew of seminal releases in 1999 on his own Sidewinder and Sidestepper imprints, Jones then hit the UK Charts as Zed Bias in 2000 with Neighbourhood, now widely regarded as one of the all time classic UK Garage tracks.
+With a slew of seminal releases in 1999 on his own Sidewinder and Sidestepper imprints, Jones then hit the UK Charts as Zed Bias in 2000 with “Neighbourhood”, now widely regarded as one of the all-time classic UK Garage tracks.

-He is cited as one of the pioneers of breakbeat garage but is always moving with – or ahead of the times and his more recent productions have graced the playlists of Radio 1 DJs Annie Mac, Benji B, Nick Grimshaw, Gilles Peterson, Mista Jam, Skream and Toddla T as well as into the record boxes of DJ / producers like Loefah, Pearson Sound, Oneman, Julio Bashmore, Kode 9 and Martyn (who included ‘Lost on Tenori Street’ on his ‘Fabric 50’ mix).
+He is cited as one of the pioneers of breakbeat garage but is always moving with, or ahead of the times and his more recent productions have graced the playlists of Radio 1 DJs Annie Mac, Benji B, Nick Grimshaw, Gilles Peterson, Mista Jam, Skream and Toddla T as well as into the record boxes of DJ / producers like Loefah, Pearson Sound, Oneman, Julio Bashmore, Kode 9 and Martyn (who included ‘Lost on Tenori Street’ on his ‘Fabric 50’ mix).

 The first Maddslinky album, ‘Make Your Peace’, dropped in 2002 featured collaborations with Will White (Propellerheads), Kaidi Tatham (Bugz in the attic), Luca Roccatagliati (Ajello/Daluq), Kevin Robinson, Kayo, Juiceman and Simba.

-On the same day as the new album release, Tru Thoughts made available the seminal ‘Make Your Peace’ which, despite not being given a widespread release, played a large role in the creation of dubstep.
+In 2010 we saw the release of ‘Make a Change’, the long-awaited follow-up LP with collaborators including Skream, Mr Scruff, Omar, Mighty Moe, Ghost1, Jenna G and many more.
+On the same day as the new album release, Tru Thoughts made available the seminal ‘Make Your Peace’ which, despite not being given a widespread release, played a significant role in the creation of dubstep.
 This re-release boasts bonus tracks and new and incisive sleeve notes by Martin Clark aka Blackdown, with quotes from Skream citing the album as a major influence on him.

-2012 saw a series of exciting releases both on Tru Thoughts and Swamp81, including the debut Sleepin’ Giantz LP (a project created with Rodney P and Fallacy), the co-produced album ‘Equilibrium’ with label mate Yannah Valdevit and an exclusive Maddslinky vinyl only release on Swamp 81.Read more
+2012 saw a series of exciting releases both on Tru Thoughts and Swamp81, including the debut Sleepin’ Giantz LP (a project created with Rodney P and Fallacy), the co-produced album ‘Equilibrium’ with label mate Yannah Valdevit and an exclusive Maddslinky vinyl-only release on Swamp 81.Read more